mdn/content/files/en-us/web/css/hue-interpolation-method/index.md

 ### Values

-Any pair of hue angles `θ1` and `θ2` correspond to two radii on the {{Glossary("color wheel")}}, which cut the circumference into two possible arcs for interpolation.
+Any pair of hue angles correspond to two radii on the {{Glossary("color wheel")}}, which cut the circumference into two possible arcs for interpolation.
 Both arcs start at the first radius and end at the second radius, but one goes clockwise and the other goes counterclockwise.

 > **Note:** The following descriptions and illustrations are based on color wheels in which hue angles increase in a clockwise direction.
 Be aware that there are color wheels where an increase in angles will be a counterclockwise operation.

-There are four algorithms to determine which arc is used:
+For a pair of hue angles `θ1` and `θ2` normalized to the range `[0deg, 360deg)`, there are four algorithms to determine which arc is used when interpolating from `θ1` to `θ2`:

 - `shorter`